-Newfoundland and Labrador Rehiring Worker / Obligation to Re-Employ Rehiring Worker / Obligation to Re-Employ: Legislation took effect January 1, 2002, regarding employers' duty to cooperate in early, safe RTW and re-employ obligations.
+Newfoundland and Labrador Rehiring Worker / Obligation to Re-Employ Rehiring Worker / Obligation to Re-Employ: Legislation took effect January 1, 2002 regarding employers' duty to cooperate in early, safe RTW and re-employ obligations.
 Employers with less than 20 workers are exempt from re-employment obligations, and workers must have been employed by the injury employer for at least one year at the time of the injury.
-Similar provisions for the construction industry took effect January 1, 2003.
 Employers who have a re-employment obligation must accommodate the work or the workplace to the extent that the accommodation does not cause undue hardship.
-Section of Act: Workplace Health, Safety and Compensation Act (sections 89 to 89.4) Policy (if any): Policies RE-01 - RE- 11; Procedures 33.00 - 43.00 Related Links (if any): N/A
+Section of Act: Workplace Health, Safety and Compensation Act, 2022 (sections 100 to 103) Policy (if any): Policies RE-01 - RE-08 Procedures 33.00 - 41.00 Related Links (if any): N/A